PRodriguez19/Intro-to-shell/schedule/README.md

 ### Before the next class:

-Please complete the Homework Assignment #2:
+Please complete Homework Assignment #1 and #2:
 + **Remember to Copy over** your the answers to a Microsoft Word Document.
 + Upload the file to [Blackboard](https://bb.uvm.edu/).
 Late submissions will not be accepted.